aws-samples/shopfloor-connectivity/docs/targets/aws-sqs.md

 Default is "None"

 ---
+### CredentialProviderClient

+Name of the AWS credential provider client defined in the SFC top level configuration section [AwsIotCredentialProviderClients]
+(../core/sfc-top-level-config.md#AwsIotCredentialProviderClients) obtaining credentials using X509 certificates from the [AWS IoT credentials provider](../sfc-aws-service-credentials.md).

+If no CredentialProviderClient is configured the [AWS Java SDK credential provider chain is used](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html#credentials-chain)

+**Type:** String

+---

 ### Interval
 Interval in milliseconds after which data is sent to queue even if the buffer is not full